eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    ```

 3. Check the traceplot (`pm.traceplot(trace)`).
 You're looking for traceplots
-   that look like "fuzzy caterpillars".
+   that look like “fuzzy caterpillars”.
 If the trace moves into some region and
-   stays there for a long time (a.k.a. there are some "sticky regions"), that's
+   stays there for a long time (a.k.a. there are some “sticky regions”), that's
    cause for concern!
 That indicates that once the sampler moves into some
    region of parameter space, it gets stuck there (probably due to high
    curvature or other bad topological properties).